ccw0530/Room-Occupancy-Detection/README.md

 Removed time as variable for the analysis

-You can have a very first though that CO2 and Light would be the import factors for the prediction.
+You can have a very first though that CO2 and Light would be the important factors for the prediction.
 Also, CO2 (human breathing) and lights could affect the temperature and therefore these three factors should be the most vital features

 Below is the correlation among other variables